Skin Tag Removal

 Skin tags are usually a few millimetres in size, although they can be as big as 5cm.

-They are often found on the neck, in the armpits, around the groin or under the breasts.
+They are often found on the neck, armpits, around the groin or under the breasts.
 They can also grow on the eyelids and under the folds of the buttocks.

 The medical name for skin tags is acrochordons.